 Talking about free stereo enhancers there are aplenty, like Wider by Polyverse (which I tested in the video and even at extreme settings remains mono-compatible!), Dimension Expander by Xfer Records (which works with micro-delays like the old FX from the gold Massive synthesizer) and Stereo Touch by Voxengo, but there are many many more.

-One of my favourites is SideWidener by Boz Digital Labs and Joey Sturgis Tones and it's part of the CM Plugin Collection, which means you get it for free by purchaising any number of the Computer Music Magazine (yes, I've been a subscriber and reader for like seven years now, but I don't get any percentage by telling you this, it's my honest opinion since here it's my blog and the place for my own thoughts :P).
+One of my favorites is SideWidener by Boz Digital Labs and Joey Sturgis Tones and it's part of the CM Plugin Collection, which means you get it for free by purchasing any number of the Computer Music Magazine (yes, I've been a subscriber and reader for like seven years now, but I don't get any percentage by telling you this, it's my honest opinion since here it's my blog and the place for my thoughts :P).

-In the following video walkthrough I go over some of these plugins starting from the same source first turned completely mono, and you'll hopefully hear how many different width effects you can achieve, so that you'll eventually be curious about exploring more the ones that you already have in your toolbox, but also be more careful to not rely on them blindly, without knowing exactly what they are doing to your audio.
+In the following video walkthrough, I go over some of these plugins starting from the same source that first turned completely mono, and you'll hopefully hear how many different width effects you can achieve so that you'll eventually be curious about exploring more of the ones that you already have in your toolbox, but also be more careful to not rely on them blindly, without knowing exactly what they are doing to your audio.

 That's why sometimes they can be quick and effective when used consciously, other times it's better to do things 'manually' for yourself.

-Among the paid-for softwares there are some pretty cool plugins I suggest investigating more like:
+Among the paid-for software there are some pretty cool plugins I suggest investigating more like:

 - The Microshift Technique